baltimoreheritage/civil-rights-heritage/equal-employment.md

 Northwestern Family Supply Company, incorporated June 6, 1894, operated five general stores, three in NW Baltimore, and 1 South, 1 East, president was William H. Daly who helped to back the Afro
 ...

-Firm later went bankrupt and sold assets of the Afro to two investors who sold to Murphy[^1]
+Firm later went bankrupt and sold assets of the Afro to two investors who sold to Murphy. [@farrar_baltimore_1998]

 Some black business owners built lasting enterprises but many black-owned businesses struggled to survive in a racist society.